woeye/elixir-rabbitmq-python-test/README.md

 result = RMQTest.Sender.calculate(n)
 ```

-While this function call behaves synchronously from the outside it actually uses an asynchronous request / reply mechanism internally - because this is how most brokers work.
+While this function call behaves synchronously on the outside it actually uses an asynchronous request / reply mechanism internally - because this is how most brokers work.

 ## Technical details